MicrosoftDocs/power-platform/power-platform/guidance/coe/feedback-support.md

 If you face issues with:

 - **Using the kit**: Report your issue here: [aka.ms/coe-starter-kit-issues](https://aka.ms/coe-starter-kit-issues).
 (Microsoft Support won't help you with issues related to this kit, but they will help with related, underlying platform and feature issues.)
-- **The core features in Microsoft Power Platform**: Use your standard channel to contact Support.
+- **The core features in Microsoft Power Platform**: Use your standard channel to contact Microsoft Support.